BurntSushi/nakala/doc/SCRATCH.md

 * When a new document is indexed, we generate a temporary doc ID and assign it to the user ID given for that document.
 We record this mapping and permit multiple temporary doc IDs to be assigned to a single user ID.
-* Once it comes time to create the segment, we sort the user IDs in lexicographic order.
+* Once it comes time to create the segment in storage, we sort the user IDs in lexicographic order.
 * Iterate over the user IDs in lexicographic order.
 For each user ID, iterate over each temporary doc ID.
-For each temporary doc ID, generate a monotonically increasing real doc ID and associated it with the user ID.
+For each temporary doc ID, generate a monotonically increasing real doc ID (using our iteration order) and associated it with the user ID.
+The resulting mapping is exactly the same size as the `userID->tempDocID` map.
 * Record a mapping from temporary doc ID to real doc ID during the previous step.
 * When writing the posting lists, map the temporary doc IDs recorded in the postings in memory to their real doc IDs.

+(N.B.
+If every user ID maps to a single temporary doc ID, we still need to do the dance above, since we still need doc IDs to be allocated in monotonically increasing order with respect to the lexicographic order of user IDs.
+This is what gives us the "superpower" to do `docID->userID` reverse lookups on the FST mentioned below.)

 This scheme permits us to create monotonically increasing ranges of doc IDs that all map to the same user ID.
 This in turn permits the aforementioned FST